laurenhom/cambridge-sanitary-inspections/README.md

-# Cambridge Sanitary Inspections 2021-2024
+# Cambridge Sanitary Inspections
 Created: March 2024

 ETL and EDA process for analyzing sanitary inspection data from Cambridge Open Data.
+At the time of this project, data from October 2021 to March 2024

 This project is based on the [Cambridge Open Data Program Civic Innovation Challenge Inventory](https://data.cambridgema.gov/General-Government/Civic-Innovation-Challenge-Inventory/x96z-hdnh/about_data).
 Data comes from the [Sanitary Inspections dataset](https://data.cambridgema.gov/Inspectional-Services/Sanitary-Inspections/ryb9-qzmw/about_data) and the question to be answered based on the dataset is: